All Episodes

 It will come.

-But I can't, I'm not a scientist.
+But I'm not a scientist.

-One more follow-up on build back better.
+One more follow-up on Build Back Better.

-You you mentioned that the climate pieces seem to have broad support.
+When you said it's going to likely be broken up into chunks, you mentioned that the climate pieces seem to have broad support.

 You left out the child tax credit.

-Two really big components that I feel strongly about that I'm not sure I can get in the package.
+There are two really big components that I feel strongly about that I'm not sure I can get in the package.

-One is the child care tax credit, and the other is uh help for cost of community colleges.
+One is the child care tax credit, and the other is help for cost of community colleges.

-They are massive things that I've run on, I care a great deal about, and I'm gonna keep coming back at whatever four I get to be able to try to get chunks or all of that done.
+I'm going to keep coming back at whatever for I get to be able to try to get chunks or all of that done.

 Yes, sir.